Gas grills are by far the most common type of grill found in backyards around the world.

 LPG can be used anywhere it is safe to grill.
 You can also use LPG when you go camping if you have a portable grill.

-It is important to note that switching between natural gas and LPG is not just a matter of plugging your grill into the mains or a bottle as you fancy.
+It is important to note that switching between the two options is not just a matter of plugging your grill into the mains or a bottle as you fancy.
 The pressure at which the gas is delivered is different between the two, so your grill will have to be configured to suit.

-It is best to decide what kind of gas you will be using before you buy your grill.
+It is best to decide if you want propane or a natural gas grill before making a purchase.
 If you want to convert your grill, make sure you get it done by a professional.
 Fiddling around with gas yourself can be a dangerous business.
 And costly, it you blow up your grill!